Public transport in Pezinok: Lines (as of 1 February 2026)

 In April 2023, Pezinok began preparations for a new urban public transport model that it wanted to launch on 1 January 2024, including expanding the number of lines to four.
 In early June 2023, the city announced a second round of preparatory market consultations, modifying some requirements.
 The proposed routes of some lines were modified and the expected annual volume of services was reduced to 112 000 km.
 The lines should have been marked with the numbers 522, 523 and 524 within the IDS BK.

 On 21 December 2023, information on the launch of three new lines and the creation of new stops, totaling 24, was officially published.
 The new carrier had to start serving the original line early in the first week of January 2024, because the original carrier's contract expired.
 Three new stops – "Kutuzovova", "Panský chodník-Dona Sandtnera" and "Okružná LIDL" – have been added since January 2025.
 Line routes between "Nemocnica" and "Železničná stanica", lines to Sídlisko Muškát and lines to Kučišdorf are adjusted and runs 16 times a day.
 Circular line through "Majakovského" and "Sídlisko Juh" is divided into a small (current) and a large circuit (through the new "Okružná LIDL" bus stop).
+Since 1 February 2026, new lines number 5 and 55 will operate the route between "Železničná stanica" and "Grinava, Štúrova".